 Jerry explains he is in no way embarrassed or ashamed of their son—however—he just wanted to understand his son.
 Dee agree’s, she was more scared and nervous than angry because she did not know what to expect.
 Jerry and Dee do not feel as if they are, “parents to an autistic child”—they are simply parents.
 Parenting is difficult through anyone—however, they see J3 as a normal child.
 Jerry and Dee note they do have experience with children with developmental issues as Jerry’s grandmother was a foster parent to many children with developmental issues.
 Dee also mentioned in high school, she babysat her school counselor’s son who was special needs as well.

 Are Worried About J3’s future?

 Jerry and Dee maintain they have typical parental worries about both their children and are not worried about Jerry future in regards to his autism.
 As many children who have disabilities, the earlier they are diagnosed—the better it will be.
 The couple discusses various signs in Jerry including; uncontrollable tantrums, flapping of the arms and no eye contact.
 However, many studies have shown—autistic children as being incredibly advanced.

-On a happier note, the couple mentions Jordan has ben an amazing force in her older brother’s life!
-Jordan who is one year younger, has been a great influence on J3’s development and growth.
-Dee says the couple have been taking all the proper steps to assist J3 in his development.
+On a happier note, the couple mentions Jordan has been an amazing force in her older brother’s life!
+Jordan, who is one year younger, has been a great influence on J3’s development and growth.
+Dee says the couple has been taking all the proper steps to assist J3 in his development.
 Since J3 is high functioning and on the mild side of the spectrum that Jerry can be mainstreamed into regular classes once he begins school.